MarcosLaffitte/EEquAAM/README.md

 ### Run NumberingTool
 ###### If your initial list of unannotated reaction SMILES doesn't have identifiers for each reaction, you can make use of this script to add them to your list.
-In the following command [myFile.smiles] is a plain-text file whose lines are each a reaction SMILES:
+In the following command [myFile.smiles] is a plain-text file whose lines are each a reaction SMILES.
+Please mind the *.smiles extension:
 ```
 python  NumberingTool.py  [myFile.smiles]
 ```